zedricka/star-wars-mania/README.md

 ## Objective

-Use your knowledge of HTTP requests, jQuery to fetch star wars film information from an API and render to the DOM.
+Use your knowledge of HTTP requests, and jQuery to fetch star wars film information from an API and render to the DOM.
 Use only ES6.

 ## Prerequisites
   - Basic knowledge of HTTP requests using jQuery.